edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The sequence number for this supply chain consignment item.<br/>The sequence number of this logistics status, such as within a status report.<br/>The sequence number of this logistics package.<br/>A sequence number for this supply chain consignment.<br/>A sequence number for this stores inventory item.<br/>The sequence number differentiating this logistics transport means from others.<br/>The sequence number for this referenced supply chain consignment.<br/>The sequence number of this referenced logistics package.<br/>A sequence number for this specified period.<br/>A sequence number for this supply chain trade line item.<br/>The sequence number for this referenced supply chain consignment item.<br/>The sequence number for applying this trade allowance charge.<br/>A sequence number for these specified personal effects.<br/>The sequence number differentiating this piece of logistics transport equipment from others in a set of transport equipment.<br/>
+Comments: <br/>The sequence number for this supply chain consignment item.<br/>The sequence number of this logistics status, such as within a status report.<br/>A sequence number for this supply chain consignment.<br/>The sequence number of this logistics package.<br/>A sequence number for this stores inventory item.<br/>The sequence number differentiating this logistics transport means from others.<br/>The sequence number for this referenced supply chain consignment.<br/>The sequence number of this referenced logistics package.<br/>A sequence number for this specified period.<br/>A sequence number for this supply chain trade line item.<br/>The sequence number for this referenced supply chain consignment item.<br/>The sequence number for applying this trade allowance charge.<br/>A sequence number for these specified personal effects.<br/>The sequence number differentiating this piece of logistics transport equipment from others in a set of transport equipment.<br/>

 Domains: